humanmade/altis-cloud/docs/architecture.md

 Web containers automatically collect application performance monitoring (APM) data, which is available through the Altis Dashboard.

-The application containers can use our [Afterburner Cache](./afterburner-cache.md) which improves object cache performance.
+The application containers use our [Afterburner Cache](./afterburner.md) which improves object cache performance.

 ## Database servers